informatik-mannheim/HSMA-CTT/setup.md

     ```

 1. Copy the `docker-compose.yml` and `nginx.conf` files from the repository.
 Neither should require further customization, if possible use the `.env` for this purpose.
 1. Run `docker-compose pull && docker-compose up -d`.
 This will ensure that the newest images are pulled and containers restarted, if necessary.
+The containers are configured to restart if anything breaks (cf. docker-compose.yml).
+1. To stop the server again use `docker-compose down`.

 ## Container Architecture